|

 net <- baySearch$learn(ds)

-Note that every variable in the dataset takes part in the learning process.
-After learning the structure, each of the algorithms listed above performs parameter learning with EM, so the output network has nodes with parameters based on the data.
+Note that every variable in the dataset participates in the learning process.
+After learning the structure, each of the algorithms listed above automatically performs parameter learning using the Expectation-Maximization (EM) method, so the resulting network includes nodes with parameters estimated from the data.

-The code example above used the default settings for Bayesian Search.
-To tweak the learning process, you can change some control options in the learning object before calling its learn method.
-The example below sets the number of iterations and maximum number of parents:
+The previous example used the default settings for Bayesian Search.
+To adjust the learning process, modify the control parameters of the learning object before calling its learn method.
+The example below demonstrates how to set the number of iterations and the maximum number of parents:

 BayesianSearch baySearch = new BayesianSearch();